Coronavirus (COVID-19) support

 The Barossa COVID-19 Recovery Plan

-In May 2020 we released The Barossa COVID-19 Recovery Plan outlining a $470,000 up-front investment to support regional economic and community rebuilding.
+In March 2021 we released COVID 19 Recovery Plan and Response to Tariff Impacts Version 2 1 outlining a $470,000 up-front investment to support regional economic and community rebuilding.

 The plan includes a wide range of economic, social, and wellbeing measures to stimulate local activity including: